H4HWV2011/msjarvis-public-docs/thesis/18-limits-and-evaluation-of-metaphor.md

+# 18. Limits and Evaluation of the Biological Framing

+Carrie Kidd (Mamma Kidd) — Mount Hope, WV

-## Why this matters for Polymathmatic Geography
+## Why This Matters for Polymathmatic Geography

-This chapter evaluates the neurobiological framing not as a claim that Ms. Jarvis is a brain, but as a design language for distributed, place‑aware computation.
+This chapter evaluates the neurobiological framing not as a claim that Ms. Jarvis is a brain, but as a design language for distributed, place-aware computation.
 It supports:

 - **P1 – Every where is entangled** by asking how metaphors shape which spaces, communities, and infrastructures are foregrounded in system design, and how PostgreSQL `msjarvisgis` (port 5432, 91 GB, 501 tables, 5.4M+ verified GBIM beliefs) grounds those abstractions.
 - **P3 – Power has a geometry** by examining how "brain" metaphors allocate control, memory, and gates across the service graph.
 - **P5 – Design is a geographic act** by treating metaphors themselves as interventions in how Appalachian intelligence is modeled and governed.
 - **P12 – Intelligence with a ZIP code** by insisting that biological language be grounded in concrete, spatially anchored behavior in PostgreSQL GeoDB and ChromaDB, not abstract hype.
 - **P16 – Power accountable to place** by proposing evaluation methods that let communities test what the system actually does, beyond metaphor.

 As such, this chapter belongs to the **Computational Instrument** tier: it tests whether the biological framing clarifies or obscures how Ms. Jarvis operates as an instrument of Polymathmatic Geography.

+---

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │   Biological Metaphor vs. Actual Implementation             │